Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/plain-html-starter-with-tailwind-css.md

 ![Purged Tailwind CSS](https://cdn.hashnode.com/res/hashnode/image/upload/v1613975926280/kRkB4hU1k.png)

-11KB is way better than the 4MB, so happy with that win!
+11KB is way better than the 4MB.
+So happy with that win!

 Now you can start building your Tailwind project based on just the HTML file in the `src` directory.

-You can find the whole project on [GitHub](https://github.com/rebelchris/HTML-Tailwind-Starter) as well.
+You can also find the whole project on [GitHub](https://github.com/rebelchris/HTML-Tailwind-Starter).

 ### Thank you for reading, and let's connect!